 What This Means for Fighters

 The implications for UFC athletes remain unclear, and the fighter community has expressed both optimism and concern about the new arrangement.
 The increased guaranteed revenue should theoretically allow the UFC to pay fighters more generously, but the promotion has historically resisted increasing fighter compensation regardless of revenue growth.
-The fighter share of total UFC revenue has hovered around 16-20% for years, a figure far below the 50% that major professional sports leagues typically distribute to players.
+The fighter share of total UFC revenue has hovered around 16-20% for years, per industry data compiled by MMA Fighting, a figure far below the 50% that major professional sports leagues typically distribute to players according to league collective bargaining disclosures.
 Whether the Paramount+ windfall changes that calculation depends entirely on how much pressure fighters and their representatives can apply.

 The elimination of pay-per-view points affects top fighters most directly.
-Champions and main event fighters have traditionally received a percentage of pay-per-view revenue, with stars like McGregor reportedly earning several dollars per buy on top of their guaranteed purses.
+Champions and main event fighters have traditionally received a percentage of pay-per-view revenue, with stars like McGregor earning several dollars per buy on top of their guaranteed purses, as ESPN MMA’s Brett Okamoto has detailed in his reporting on fighter pay structures.
 Under the new model, this additional compensation stream disappears, replaced presumably by higher guaranteed payments that the UFC has not publicly detailed.
 Fighters who could previously earn millions from a successful pay-per-view now receive only what their contracts specify, removing the upside potential that once made UFC stardom financially transformative.

 The accessibility argument cuts both ways for fighter exposure.
 More fans watching means more potential for individual fighters to build followings and secure sponsorship opportunities outside the UFC.
 But the scarcity that made UFC appearances feel special also elevated fighter profiles in ways that ubiquitous streaming may dilute.
 A fighter who appears on a pay-per-view that generates 1 million buys carries different cachet than one who appears on a streaming event watched by a similar number of subscribers.
 The currency of fame operates according to complex psychology that the UFC’s move to streaming may fundamentally alter.